top of page

 • The maximum guest weight allowed is 350 pounds.

-This is an active tour!
+This is an active tour.
 Please contact us if you have any questions or concerns regarding our restrictions.
-We would be happy to chat with you on if this is the best tour for you and assist in any way we can.
+We would be happy to chat with you to determine if this is the best tour for you and to assist in any way we can.

 We have found that seasickness is not typically a problem on our tour.
-Since we are over 100 miles from the open ocean, we do not encounter the large rolling swells associated with the outer coast.
-When we do encounter waves they are wind generated and are, therefore, much closer together and do not rock the boat like the open ocean swells would.
+Since our location is over 100 miles from the open ocean, we do not encounter the large rolling swells associated with the outer coast.
+When we do encounter waves, they are wind generated and are, therefore, much closer together and do not rock the boat like the open ocean swells would.

 Also, our tour hugs the shore and our vessels are open to the elements.
-This provides constant spectacular views with shoreline to always stare ahead at and an endless supply of fresh air to breath.
-That being said, if you are extremely sensitive to motion, you may want to take a typical motion sickness medicine before coming on tour or have one just in case.
+You'll be staring ahead at the spectacular views of the shoreline and get an endless supply of fresh air to breath.
+However, if you are extremely sensitive to motion, you may want to take a dose of typical motion sickness medicine before coming on tour or bring one just in case.

-We recommend that you bring a camera and/or a cell phone to take photos during the tour, these devices can be stored in one of the many exposure suits pockets.
+We recommend bringing a camera and/or cell phone to take photos, which you can store in one of the many exposure suits pockets.
 Also recommended are:

-• Any medication that you may need for the approximately 2 hours while on tour,
+• Any medication you may need for the approximately 2 hours you'll be on the tour

 Wait!
-What about my Extra Gear & Souvenirs?
+What about my extra gear and souvenirs?

 Fear not!
-We will provide you with bins and totes to place all your extra gear, goods and souvenirs from shopping in Skagway; during the tour we keep them locked in our storage locker.
+We will provide you with bins and totes to place all your extra gear, goods, and souvenirs from shopping in Skagway.
+During the tour, we keep them secure in our storage locker.

 Larger cameras are fine to bring, as long as you have a strap to wear it around your neck.
 This will allow you to tuck the camera underneath the exposure suit while we are going fast, then it becomes more functional during our multiple photo opportunity stops to use.